Nonprofit budget. Ugh.

 - Create a process/timeline for budgeting.
 Start 4 to 6 months before you need your budget in place so you have plenty of time to work through a process including getting info from other staff or volunteers, getting Board review and approval, and sharing the final approved version with staff and volunteers before your new fiscal year begins.
 Make this part of your nonprofit’s culture so it happens systematically every year.

 - Separate operations from capital, equipment and special projects.
 If you’re planning on purchasing a vehicle, renovating a facility, or have some other special project in mind, create a separate budget just for that.
 Keep your operations budget focused on operations.
 Otherwise, when you look at your actual numbers the following year, you may use those as your basis, forgetting that there was a $50,000 donation for a vehicle.
 That kind of donation typically doesn’t come every year and you probably don’t need a vehicle every year.
-If you forget and include those actuals, your revenue will be $50,000 overstated and you’ll be left scratching your head in confusion when your revenue in the new year is $50,000 short and you don’t know why.
+If you forget and include those actuals, your revenue will be $50,000 overstated and you’ll be left scratching your head in confusion when your revenue in the new year is $50,000 short.
 See how that could be confusing if you don’t separate it out?

 - Include the non-cash items.
 To get a true picture of the cost to operate your nonprofit, include inkind donations (materials, services, etc.) and volunteer labor in your budget.
 These items are often overlooked and can significantly undervalue a nonprofit.
 For example, if you run an animal shelter and you have over 1,000 volunteer hours per month, that’s worth $24,690 per month (Or $296,280 annually!!)
-Independent Sector values a volunteer hour at $24.69 and when you include this in your budget, it shows a foundation or a donor how well supported your nonprofit is plus what it would cost if you had to pay for their time.
+Independent Sector values a volunteer hour at $31.80 in 2023 and when you include this in your budget, it shows a foundation or a donor how well supported your nonprofit is plus what it would cost if you had to pay for their time.
 Include that amount as both a revenue and an expense line item so they cancel each other out.

 - Double-check your math.
 Once you get all your numbers on paper or in an Excel worksheet, double-check the math.
 Formula mistakes in Excel are easy to make, so double check the numbers manually to be sure you have an accurate bottom line on your budget.